Louis-Lie/AwesomeProject/README.md

 # AwesomeProject
-An awesome project

-Demo for an awesome  project(an app of Japanese learning community)
+A simple demo react native project for a Japanese learning community.

 Download: